farnoodmah/c-exercise-programming-qnx-farnood/cpp_exercise/doc/LinuxIPC-Issues.md

 ### IPCSender or IPCReceiver runs indefinitely when only one of them is launched [SOLVED]

 All the protocols would run for a limited of time when only one of them (IPCSender or IPCReceiver)  launches.
-It also throw an exception because not connecting to the client or server.
+It also throws an exception because of not connecting to the client or server.
 __________________

 ### SharedMemory and MsgQueue destructors do not work correctly [SOLVED]